programminghistorian/ph-submissions/lessons/sentiment-analysis.md

 from nltk.sentiment.vader import SentimentIntensityAnalyzer

 ```

-We also must enable our Python script to use the SentimentIntensityAnalyzer function.
-To set this function up, we need to initialize this function, which we can do by giving our function a pseudonym like so:
+We also must enable Python to use this code with our particular set of code.
+Even though we have all the instructions we need in the NLTK library, Python likes to bundle these instructions into a single object (our Sentiment Analyzer tool) that our program can access.
+SentimentIntensityAnalyzer is a *class*, which is a blueprint that instructs Python to build an object with a special set of functions and variables.
+In our case, we want to build a single object, our sentiment analyzer, that follows this blueprint.
+To do so, we run SentimentIntensityAnalyzer() and assign the output - our brand-new sentiment analyzer - to a variable, which we will name 'sid'.
 ```

 # next, we initialize VADER so we can use it within our Python script